ethanabrooks/dissertation/conclusion.typ

 thought to be synonymous with generalization.
-Classical frameworks like the bias-variance tradeoff #cite(<franklin2005elements>) imply that modeling noise will lead to overfitting --- failure to generalize from training data to out-of-distribution test data --- and that regularization of some kind, or truncation of training is necessary to prevent this.
-However, an extensive literature has documented the mismatch between these predictions and empirical reality #cites(<zhang2021understanding>, <brown2021memorization>).
+Classical frameworks like the bias-variance tradeoff #cite(<franklin2005elements>) imply that modeling noise will lead to overfitting --- failure to generalize from training data to out-of-distribution test data --- and that regularization of some kind or truncation of training is necessary to prevent this.
+However, an extensive literature has documented the mismatch between these predictions and empirical reality #cites(<zhang2021understanding>, <brown2021memorization>) TODO: find one more.
 Some work has also presented theoretical frameworks for understanding this mismatch #cite(<feldman2020does>).

 In general, there has been a movement away from classical regularization techniques that effectively limit model expressivity in order to discourage